axiom-data-science/portal-docs/PortalOverview.rst

 * *Historical data* are data that are one month old or older.
 Historical data are ingested from the associated Research Workspace or from national archives upon stakeholder request.
 Examples include species abundance surveys and similar research efforts.

-The data catalog is built around a familiar search interfact, with several important elements arranged around the screen:
+The data catalog is built around a familiar search interface, with several important elements arranged around the screen:

 * Filter by location map in the upper left
 * Groups of common tags to help filter the catalog quickly in the column on the left